Dodge Grand Caravan insurance rates

 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Dodge Grand Caravan is $238 a month — or $2,856 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 The Dodge Grand Caravan has been around since 1984 and currently in its fifth generation.
 The minivan is known for its easy to use Stow n’ Go seats and low base price, which is suitable for families.
 In 2016, there were over 127,000 models sold in the United States.